 The exponential expansion of data has led to exploding costs for outside legal review at a time when budgets are under more pressure than ever.
 Many legal teams want to do more in-house, but they balk over concerns around increasing risk or taking on more than they can handle.

 Fortunately, there’s no rule that says you need to bring everything in-house—especially all at the same time.
-There’s often low-hanging fruit in the form of low-risk, routine legal review items that your legal department can easily take on or automate while significantly reducing costs.
+There’s often low-hanging fruit in the form of low-risk, routine legal document review items that your legal department can easily take on or automate while significantly reducing costs.
 It boils down to knowing how you engage outside counsel, and ensuring you’re paying them to focus on what matters.

 Our verdict: Real.

 Some customers are seeking one solution end to end to rule them all.
 However, the explosion of data has also been paired with a proliferation of different types of data, including group chats, mobile text, audio messages, videos, emojis, GIFs, and much more.
 This ever-increasing complexity makes it unrealistic for one solution to cover every need.
 A Swiss Army knife is useful in a pinch but you wouldn’t use one to fix your toilet or chop down a tree.
 It’s important to find the best tool for each job, as well as one that fits comfortably in your tool belt.